 Narasimha Avatar sculpture

 Narasimha Avatar – This sculpture appears many times here.
 There is a standing sculpture and the Narasimha is also carved on the medallions on the pillars.
-I am not surprised to see Narasimha sculptures as Andhra has a tradition of Narasimha worship.
+I am not surprised to see the Narasimha sculptures as Andhra has a tradition of Narasimha worship.
 You see many big temples in Andhra dedicate to this avatar of Vishnu like Simhachalam near Vizag.
 The only other place where I found Narasimha worship was in parts of Himachal Pradesh like Sarahan.

 Standing Brahma with 3 heads